pdoc3/pdoc/pdoc/documentation.md

 In Python, the docstring for `B.test` doesn't exist, even though a docstring was defined for `A.test`.
-When `pdoc` generates documentation for the code such as above, it will automatically attach the docstring for `A.test` to `B.test` if `B.test` does not define its own docstring.
+Contrary, when `pdoc` generates documentation for code such as above, it will automatically attach the docstring for `A.test` to `B.test` if the latter doesn't define its own.
 In the default HTML template, such inherited docstrings are greyed out.

 ### Docstrings for variables
+[variable docstrings]: #docstrings-for-variables

 Python by itself [doesn't allow docstrings attached to variables][PEP-224].
 However, `pdoc` supports docstrings attached to module (or global)